Ne-Se-Chete/AppolicaIntern2024/README.md

 7. <del>To connect the esp32 to the backend <del>

 ### What we did
-1. We had a daily meet on which discussed the plan for the day.
+1. We had a daily meeting to discuss the plan for the day.
-2. The 3D components were a little bigger so we made them smaller with a sandpaper.
+2. The 3D components were a little bigger so we made them smaller with sandpaper.
-3. The scale had a little off-set because it wasn't levered properly but when we made it with a wooden board and the sensors with the 3D printed parts it was much better.
+3. The scale was slightly off-set because it wasn't leveled properly but when we made it with a wooden board and the sensors with the 3D printed parts it was much better.
-4. We made some basic desinges on how the frontend would look like
+4. We made some basic designs on how the frontend would look like
 5. We made the backend endpoints so we can add values to the DB
 6. We made a basic code that can access the bubble io's DB.
-7. Made some features with the bot - it can now recieve orders and add them to the db
+7. Made some features with the bot - it can now receive orders and add them to the db

 ## Day 4